-I guess everyone knows SETI@home, the UC Berkeley-based scientific experiment that uses Internet-connected computers in the Search for Extraterrestrial Intelligence.
-But do you know NASA-funded Backyard Worlds: Planet 9, a citizen science project by Zooniverse?
-Here is their goal: Is there a large planet at the fringes of our solar system awaiting ...
+Most people have heard of SETI@home, the UC Berkeley-based project that harnesses the power of internet-connected computers to help search for extraterrestrial intelligence.
+But have you heard of NASA-funded Backyard Worlds: Planet 9, a citizen science project run by Zooniverse?
+Here’s what they aim to accomplish: Is there a large planet at the fringes of ...
 More

-In 2012, I shared with you my excitement regarding the discovery of the Higgs boson at CERN in Higgs boson: our understanding of the universe is about to change.
-If the Higgs boson is now introduced as the particle that blew up the universe, a recent article published by New Scientist raises the question: Believe it or not, this burst of cosmological ...
+In 2012, I shared my excitement with you about the discovery of the Higgs boson at CERN in my post Higgs Boson: Our Understanding of the Universe Is About to Change.
+While the Higgs boson is now often described as the particle that “blew up” the universe, a recent article published by New Scientist raises a fascinating question: Believe it or ...
 More

 My Steampunk doppelganger, adventurous space traveler Max Von Sama, is exploring time and space on the SamaAirship.
 She wants to know more about dark matter, she is looking for potentially habitable exoplanets (hence her destination: Kepler), and wants to find an answer to the Fermi question.
 She has ambition.
 Needless to say when I read: That is not dead ...
 More